Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Acknowledgment

 \section{Acknowledgment}

 Thanks to the anonymous referees for their constructive feedback.
-Thanks to Rajmohan Rajaraman and Jason Lee for the helpful discussions.
-Also, thanks to Pratik Chaudhari for pointing out several references from the earlier literature.
-HJ and DL acknowledge the support of a startup fund and a seed/proof-of-concept grant from the Khoury College of Computer Sciences, Northeastern University.
+Thanks to Rajmohan Rajaraman, Jason Lee, Aaron Sidford, and Zhiyuan Li for the helpful discussions.
+Thanks to Pratik Chaudhari for pointing out several references from the earlier literature.
+H. J. and D. L. acknowledge the support of a startup fund and a seed/proof-of-concept grant from the Khoury College of Computer Sciences, Northeastern University.

 \begin{refcontext}[sorting=nyt]

 \end{refcontext}